Anisotropy with respect to the applied magnetic field of spin qubit decoherence times: Results

 \subsection{Evanescent-wave Johnson Noise}

-Evanescent-wave Johnson Noise (EWJN) is due to the random motion of charges in the metallic elements of the device.
-This motion produces random electric and magnetic fields on the qubits in the vicinity.
-In most Si/SiGe heterostructure and Si MOS devices the gates form a layer of metal that can be approximated as a uniform layer from the standpoint of noise production.
-We neglect the thickness of the gate layers, which may lead to an overestimate of the strength of the EWJN.
-Again since ratios are what we are after, this does not detract from our main point.
-The results are well-known: we need only a few formulas from the theory of EWJN from a conducting half space in the limit where the skin depth exceeds the separation of the qubit from the gates \cite{henkel1999, LangsjoenPRA2012, langsjoen2014}.
+Evanescent-wave Johnson noise (EWJN) is due to the random motion of charges in the metallic elements of the device.
+This motion produces random electric and magnetic fields on the qubits in the vicinity of the metal.
+For the discussion of this effect, let us take the growth direction for the device to be the $z$-direction, the distance of the qubit from the gate layer as $d$, the gate thickness as $w$, and the dielectric constant of the intervening insulating material as $\epsilon_d$.

-Let us take the growth direction for the device to be the $z$-direction, the distance of the qubit from the gate layer as $d$, and the dielectric constant of the dielectric as $\epsilon_d$.
-Then the noise correlation functions for the electric field are
+For the case of noise from a conducting half-space, rather simple formulas are available \cite{henkel1999, LangsjoenPRA2012}.
+In most Si/SiGe heterostructure and Si MOS devices the gates form sheets of metal that can be approximated as a uniform layer from the standpoint of noise production.
+Thus the theory of EWJN from a film with a finite $w$ is more appropriate.
+It has been worked out in detail \cite{langsjoen2014}, though the results are somewhat complicated, and depend on whether we consider electric field noise or magnetic field noise.
+For the values of $d$ of interest to us, electric field noise is slightly enhanced for the film case as compared to the half-space case, while the opposite is true for the magnetic field noise, and the effect of finite $w$ is larger.
+A very good approximation is to use the half space formula for the electric noise and a modified formula for the magnetic case.